 Scaling Consistency with Automation and AI

-Automating consistency means building guardrails that catch deviations before publication and giving writers reusable building blocks so output scales without fragmenting the brand voice.
+To ensure consistency, set up checks that catch mistakes before publication and offer writers reusable templates to maintain the brand voice.
 Start with a few lightweight checks that run fast, then add deeper evaluators that blend rules and model-based scoring; pair them with templated content blocks stored and versioned in the CMS so teams can produce at scale while preserving style, SEO intent, and factual reliability.

 Automated checks: linters, regex, and prompt evaluators